lzap/roombageddon/README.md

 ### Runing

-To run and test your game:
+To run and test the game:

 ```
 make run